charlon/mongo-restapi/README.md

         Demo: http://localhost:8000/

-# Fixtures

-Run Docker exec to bring up a bash console for your app container

-$ docker exec -it rest_api_app /bin/bash

-Activate virtualenv and then run the 'create_collection' managment command to create your empty collections

-$ source bin/activate
-$ python manage.py create_collections

 ## MongoDB

 On the initial first build, 'mongo-volume' will be created and mounted.
 This volume will allow your database to persist for future builds.
 Delete this directory to clear your data.